Sam Darbyshire

 Sam Darbyshire (born 26 March 1989) is an English television actor best known for his role as Jamie "Fletch" Fletcher on the Channel 4 soap opera Hollyoaks.
 He has also appeared in several advertisements and had a small role in Coronation Street.
 He was a member of a local youth theatre group in Wigan, Willpower Youth Theatre, near his childhood home in Standish, Greater Manchester.
 In his final year of secondary school, Darbyshire was involved in a production of the musical Grease.
+He is also the brother of renowned AP Faye Darbyshire.